 Getting to Know Duplicate File Finders

 What causes duplicate files?
-The most obvious answer is computer users saving too many versions of the same file in multiple places.
+The most obvious answer is computer users save too many versions of the same file in multiple places.
 If you’re like me, you may keep the same photo albums or videos stored on your phone, digital camera, social media, and your computer.
 You’re reluctant to go back and organize them… until one day your computer hard drive is out of space.

 Another common source of duplicates is similar files.
 For example, when you take a selfie, most likely you’ll take several photos, pick the perfect one, and post it on Facebook or Instagram.
 What about the other un-picked ones (as we call, similar photos)?
 They often get ignored.
 That’s okay most of the time.
 But when you sync these images between your phone and computer, the lack-of-storage problem will occur sooner or later.
 You’ll then realize how much storage is taken up by those unneeded similar pictures.